d-rideout/MeleeWizard/doc/HouseRules.md

 There are two obvious further variants: We could allow *both* **HTH-as-move** and **HTH-as-action**, or neither.
 I tended to play with the latter in my youth, since the rules were confusing.
 But maybe the former is the best option??
 <!--, e.g. because it better handles entering from a front hex.-->

-### 'Melee' rules for wizards:
-* A wizard in HTH gets -4 DX for spell casting.
-* A wizard in HTH is at -4 DX for drawing a dagger.
-* Wizard cannot cast spell with weapon besides staff ready.
-* Wizard cannot cast spell with shield ready.

 ### Pinning a Foe:
 The Pinning a Foe rules in Advanced Melee seem grossly unrealistic, since they have almost no regard for ST.  (Some other website pointed this out but I